 The twisted theories studied in this paper can be considered as "holomorphic topological" theories of cohomological type.
-Higher structure exist at the chain level that contains much richer structure than OPE's in the cohomology.
-Though we don't have a clear picture of all these higher structure that presence in the bulk algebra, we can try to understand it in a hierarchical manner.
+Higher structures exist at the chain level that contain much richer structures than OPE's in the cohomology.
+Though we don't have a clear picture of all these higher structures that are present in the bulk algebra, we can try to understand it in a hierarchical manner.
 For example, we can first understand the OPE's of local operators in the topological $\R$ direction, this structure should be characterized by an $A_\infty$ algebra.
 Then we study the topological line defects and their OPE structure along the holomorphic $\C$ direction.
-Alternatively we can first study OPE's of local operators in the holomorphic direction and then OPE's of holomorphic surface defects along the topological direction.
+Alternatively, we can first study OPE's of local operators in the holomorphic direction and then OPE's of holomorphic surface defects along the topological direction.

 As we have seen, the Yoneda product correspond to the OPE of bulk operators in the topological $\R$ direction.
-We believe that the $A_\infty$ structure above is a piece of the whole structure of the local operator algebras that encode the operator product in the topological $\R$ direction.
-It has been shown in \cite{Costello:2020ndc} that the $\lambda$ bracket of the bulk algebra encode the leading term of a bulk to line defect OPE.
+We believe that the $A_\infty$ extension of the Yoneda product is a piece of the whole structure of the local operator algebras that encode the operator product in the topological $\R$ direction.
+It has been shown in \cite{Costello:2020ndc} that the $\lambda$ bracket of the bulk algebra encodes the leading term of a bulk to line defect OPE.
 There must exist a coherent series of higher order operations that encode all the higher order terms in the line defect OPE's in the holomorphic direction.
 We believe that these structures of higher order operations should also appear in the self-$R\mathrm{Hom}$ or the chiral deformation complex of \cite{Tamarkin2002Deformations}.
 More generally we expect that